 Bragar Eagel & Squire, P.C.
 Is Investigating DLocal, Credit Acceptance, Goldman Sachs, and RH and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Feb.
-13, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against DLocal Ltd (NASDAQ: DLO), Credit Acceptance Corporation (NASDAQ: CACC), The Goldman Sachs Group, Inc. (NYSE: GS), and RH (NYSE: RH).
+NEW YORK, Feb.
+13, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against DLocal Ltd DLO, Credit Acceptance Corporation CACC, The Goldman Sachs Group, Inc. GS, and RH RH.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On November 16, 2022, Muddy Waters Capital LLC ("Muddy Waters") published a research report concluding that DLocal "is likely a fraud."
 Muddy Waters alleges that DLocal has repeated disclosures about its Total Processing Volume and accounts receivable "that flatly contradict one another" and that there is "a contradictory discrepancy between two key subsidiaries' accounts payable and accounts receivable."
 Muddy Waters also alleges that DLocal engaged in multiple misrepresentations to disguise the timing and the source of funding for an insider option exercise.